How and When To Use Vitamin C in Your Routine

 What Can I Use It With?Vitamin C pairs well with most other ingredients, but it’s especially effective when combined with:

 Niacinamide: A great combo for problem, dull, and aging skin.
 While vitamin C brightens the complexion and boosts collagen, niacinamide smooths out the appearance of pores, calms inflammation, and boosts elasticity.
-For overall brightness, find this combo in our Stroke of Brilliance Brightening Serum or if you’ve got pesky dark circles, tap it on the under eyes using our Vacation Eyes Brightening Eye Gel.
+For overall brightness, find this combo in Stroke of Brilliance or if you’ve got pesky dark circles, tap it on the under eyes using our Brightening Eye Gel.

 - Sunscreen: Because vitamin C is an antioxidant, it enhances the effect of your sunscreen due to its ability to fight off free radicals and prevent sun damage.

 - Exfoliating Acids (AHAs/BHAs): This combo works so well because the acids dissolve any dead skin cells, allowing vitamin C to penetrate the skin more effectively.
 Reap their benefits together in our Daily Brightening Solution or, if you’re looking for something a bit more intense, our Instant Resurfacing Mask.